 When can I audition?:

-Our next round of auditions will be on Tuesday, June 26th from 7 to 9 PM.
+Our next round of auditions will be for sopranos and tenors on Tuesday, July 24th from 7 to 9 PM.
 All auditions are held at 64 Wayne Street in downtown Jersey City.
-They will be for our fall season, which runs from September 2018 to mid-June 2019 (exact dates will be available shortly)
+They will be for our fall season, which runs from September 2018 to mid-June 2019 (exact dates will be available shortly).
+Apologies to altos and basses; we are full up with you guys for now but will keep this page updated on auditions for your sections.

 The philosophy behind our auditions: